 Lynda won the National Nurse Midwife of the Year Award at the Dept of Health's 2006 Health and Social Care Awards and was also Runner Up at the BLISS Baby Charter Neonatal Awards in the Neonatal Nurse Lifetime Award category.

-As a trustee of UKAMB, Lynda organised the 10th Anniversary International Conference in 2007 here in Chester.
+During Lynda's time as a trustee of UKAMB, she helped to organise the 10th Anniversary International Conference in 2007 here in Chester.

 In 2009, Lynda was awarded the MBE in recognition of her wonderful work at the milk bank.